Resolve Varsity Strike Now, TUC Tells FG

 Onyebuchi Ezigbo in Abuja

+The union also said that it will not relent in its resolve to work in concert with the Nigeria Labour Congress (NLC) to support the Labour Party’s quest to win the presidential election in 2023.

+Addressing journalists at the end of its National Executive Council meeting held in Abuja yesterday, TUC President, Festus Osifo, expressed dismay over the lingering face-off between federal government and university based unions which has resulted in the complete shut down of the institutions nationwide.

-The union expressed alarm over the deteroriating state of insecurity in the country, urging President Muhammadu Buhari to act decisively and prevent a situation where terrorists and bandits will become an occupation force.
+It also raised the alarm over detororiating state of security in the country, urging President Muhammadu Buhari to act decisively to prevent a situation where terrorists and bandits will become an occupation force.

-It also expressed opposition to the planned privatization of government-owned hospitals, saying the move will worsen the hardship and sufferings the citizens are going through.
+In addition, TUC expressed opposition to the planned privatisation of government-owned hospitals, saying the move will worsen the hardship and sufferings the citizens were going through.

-Addressing journalists at the end of its National Executive Council (NEC) meeting in Abuja on Friday, TUC President, Festus Osifo, expressed dismay over the lingering face-off between the federal government and university-based unions which has resulted in the complete shutdown of the institutions nationwide.

-He said that the school closure is becoming an embrassement to the country’s image.
+According to Osifo, the school closure was becoming an embarrassment to the country’s image.

 “You will agree with me that where there is a will, there is always a way.
-Recently, the Nigerian government spent about N1.4 billion to buy vehicle and donate to the Government of Niger.
+Recently the Nigerian government spent about N1.4 billion to buy vehicles and donated to the Government of Niger.

 “The kind of profligacy we have in government is too much.
 If government is serious, I can tell you that they will resolve this issue of ASUU within 48 hours.